danfuzz/samizdat/doc/language-guide/02-data.md

 data payload.
 Record names can be either symbols or record classes.

 Record literals are introduced with an at-sign (`@`).
-This is followed by a required name and then a data payload, which must be a symbol table.
+This is followed by a required name, which must be a symbol; and then a data payload, which must be a symbol table.
+The name must be surrounded by parentheses, and the payload must be surrounded by curly braces.

-The name and payload must each be surrounded by parentheses (separately), with the following exceptions:
+As an exception, if the name is literal, then it can be represented as its double-quoted name, directly after the `@`, with no parentheses required.

-* If the name is literal, then it can be represented as its double-quoted name, directly after the `@`, with no parentheses required.
 In addition, if the name abides by the syntax for identifiers in the language, then the quotes can be omitted.

-* If the data payload is a literal symbol table form (`@{...}`), then it can be represented without parentheses or the `@` prefix.
+The payload can use the same `*`-postfix interpolation syntax that is used on symbol tables.
+It is valid to interpolate symbol tables, other records (in which case the interpolated record name is ignored), and maps (as long as all keys are symbols).

 ```
-@(@heartState)(@{state: "pure"}  ## "heart state" value, symbol table payload
+@(@heartState){state: "pure"}  ## "heart state" value, symbol table payload
-@heartState{state: "pure"}       ## usual shorthand for same
+@"heartState"{state: "pure"}   ## shorthand for same

-@spell(@{name: "frotz", purpose: "cause glow"})  ## symbol table payload
+@heartState{state: "pure"}     ## more usual shorthand for same

-@spell{name: "frotz", purpose: "cause glow"}     ## shorthand for same
+@(calcName()){calcPayload()*}  ## with name and payload computed, not literal
 ```

 **Note:** As a convenience, the `get` function works on records